vsumitra/react-charts-prototype/README.md

 # Requirements

 - Multiple selection of the lines in the graph.
-- Multiple selection responsding to list selection and vica versa.
+- Multiple selection responding to list selection and vica versa.
 - Graph are to be pan and zoom capable.
 - Selected colors are to be consistent order of selection.
-- Unselected lines will be muted and grayed out when note selected.
+- Unselected lines will be muted and grayed out when not selected.
 - Hover over the line will highlight the line and provide tool tips at the nearest data point.
 - X-axis are to have major ticks to for year-to-year increments and minor ticks for each of the quarter.
 - Y-axis are to scale to base on the visible plot min and max data